4 Best Day Trips to Giethoorn from Amsterdam

 • Visit the Museum Giethoorn 't Olde Maat Uus, the Museum de Oude Aarde to immerse yourself in local history and culture and if cars of yesteryear are your thing, head to the Histomobil where you can see their extensive collection of cars, motorcycles and carriages amidst fun activities including escape rooms.

-• Another magical activity in Giethoorn are the boat rides in the evening.
+• Another magical activity in Giethoorn is afternoon boat rides.
 Easily enter the best night cruises with the calm water and candlelit terraces.

 A trip to Giethoorn from Amsterdam is worthwhile